ppkgtmm/hotel-bookings-etl/README.md

 # hotel bookings etl

-Assuming we run a hotel with our own website for customers to make online reservations, now we want to analyse the data collected through the website to monitor how well our business is functioning

-Repo of data engineering project that utilizes synthetic data prepared based on data modeling, change data capture configuration, data streaming, data processing logic development and testing
+Repo created to store source code of data engineering project involving data identification, data modeling, artificial data generation, data seeding, data streaming, data processing and automated testing

 ## Problem statement
-Repo of data engineering project that utilizes synthetic data prepared based on , data modeling, change data capture configuration, data streaming, data processing logic development and testing

 ## Data source
 Required data attributes were determined based on possible functionalities of hotel booking websites.
 Few constraints are also enforced for such websites for simplicity of project